What’s In a License? Microneedle with PRP

 While generally safe, it is crucial to consult with a qualified provider to determine if this treatment is suitable for your specific skin type and condition.

-How long do the results of a vampire facial last?
+How long do the results of microneedling with PRP last?

 The results typically last between six months to a year, depending on individual skin conditions and follow-up care.